Product was successfully added to your shopping cart.

 Product was successfully added to your comparison list.

 Long-fermented Sourdough Biscuits

 These biscuits are just a bit different than the usual baking powder biscuits in flavor and texture, but close enough that you’ll be reminiscing about sweet tea and the smell of magnolias over your steaming biscuits topped with butter.

-At least seven hours before you wish to bake the biscuits, prepare the dough for a long fermentation.
-Start by cutting the fat into the flour until it is in small pieces.
-Stir in the starter, sweetener, and milk until a soft dough just comes together.
-Cover and place in a warm spot in your kitchen for 7 to 12 hours.
+Cut the fat into the flour until it is in small pieces.
+Stir in sourdough starter, sweetener, and milk until a soft dough just comes together.
+Cover and place in a warm spot to ferment for 7-12 hours.

-Place the skillet in the hot oven and bake 20 to 30 minutes, or until golden brown on the top and bottom.
+Place the skillet in the hot oven and bake 20-30 minutes, or until golden brown on the top and bottom.
 Serve hot with butter or drippings.